 Valley City State University has a long and proud history; one that is told very well and in some detail in the book Cornerstones.
-This book, which was written by Dr. Donald H. Welsh and a group of retired faculty and staff in conjunction with the University's centenial celebration, was the primary source for the abbreviated history of the university and its presidents presented below.
-Copies of the book are available from VCSU's Office of Advancement at 800.532.8641, Ext.
+This book, written by Dr. Donald H. Welsh and a group of retired faculty and staff in conjunction with the university's centennial celebration, was the primary source for the abbreviated history of the university and its presidents presented below.
+Copies of the book are available from VCSU's Office of Advancement at 800.532.8641, ext.
 37203.

 James W. Sifton